 Print the images to display them as an art exhibit in your classroom or school or reach out to a local coffee shop or even small business to see if they might be interested in showcasing student work in their office.

-Combine individual student work into one document using Wixie’s Import Pages feature to make it easy to run a slide show for a digital art installation.
+Combine individual student work into one document using Wixie’s Project Wizard feature to make it easy to run a slide show for a digital art installation.
 You can also export the class book as a PDF or an ePub, so students can read and enjoy on their devices at home.

 If you want a more professional looking published product, export student work as JPG files and upload to a photo-sharing site.
 Then, use the site’s features to publish a coffee table-style or paperback book.

 As you ask students to define pop culture, mass production, iconic and other connected terms, you will gain an idea of their comprehension of their meaning.
 Their choice of a subject for their pop art image will also help you assess their understanding of popular culture and mass appeal.

 As they build their pop art image, you can evaluate their artistic ability to use color for dramatic purpose and feeling.